dinoplane/dinoplane.github.io/content/post/glboids-devlog1/index.md

 2. Implement an Octree.
 Even though an octree is harder to implement, it doesn't hurt to try right?

 3. Spatial Hash Grid Thread Optimization: Currently the hash grid is thread safe. ...
 Ok I kinda cheated by just locking the entire map whenever we need to update it.
-The reason I did that was because I ran into deadlock issues when trying to implement locks per key.
-This leaves threads that stalling when their updates will not influence each other.
+The reason I did that was because I ran into deadlock issues when trying to implement locks per key/tile.
+This leaves threads that stalling when their updates will not influence each other (or do they...).

 4. Spatial Hash Grid Unit Dimensions: I haven't tweaked the unit dimensions of the spatial hash grid much, but I believe that there is merit to doing so.
 I wonder if there is any way to simulate over and over again to get the values I want....